CarlGriffiths/web-design-project/README.md

+# Web design project - semester 1

-# A static website I created for the San Francisco 49er's.
-I plan to make it responsive sometime in the future
+This is static website I created for the San Francisco 49er's.
-Website can be viewed here https://carlgriffiths.github.io/
-Note: I only included the home and updates page as these were the pages I done for the project